floholzer/Elektrolade/README.md

 # Elektrolade - Charging Stations
-Elektrolade is a distributed system designed to generate invoices for customers utilising electric charging stations.
+Elektrolade is a distributed system designed to generate invoices for customers of electric charging stations.
 The system integrates a SpringBoot REST-API, RabbitMQ message queue, and a JavaFX UI.
 In the UI, the user can input a customer ID to generate an invoice, which is then downloaded as a PDF file to the local file system.